-The Thompson-Okanagan region has a human history dating back over 10,000 years, and is rich with the indigenous history and culture of the Secwépemc, Syilx, Nlaka’pamux, and St'át'imc nations.
+The Thompson-Okanagan Region is in the southern interior of British Columbia.
+Major cities include Kelowna, Kamloops, Vernon, and Merritt.
+The region has a human history dating back over 10,000 years and is rich with the Indigenous history and culture of the Secwépemc, Syilx, Nlaka’pamux, and St'át'imc Nations.

 Activities and Trends

-Climate change is predicted to increase the frequency of these events in the future, put greater pressure on aquatic systems, and increase summer drought.
+The region has experienced several major disturbance events over the last decade, including wildfires, flooding, and forest pest infestations.
+Climate change is projected to increase the frequency of these events in the future.
 Further research and planning are needed to increase the region’s resilience to climate change.

 - Forest Biodiversity